-Details of allegations that are found to be malicious will be removed from personnel records.
+Details of malicious allegations will be removed from personnel records.
 For all other allegations, a comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken will be kept on the employee's file.
 A copy of this summary will be provided to the individual concerned.
 Such records will be retained.